Multi-LLM Collaboration + Data-Centric Innovation = 2x Better Vulnerability Repair: Introduction

 \textbf{Leveraging the expert knowledge:} Software vulnerabilities do not exist in isolation.
 The Common Weakness Enumeration (CWE) system~\cite{cwe} offers a comprehensive catalog of common software weakness types.
 By utilizing the CWE system, one may gain access to accurate descriptions, vulnerable code examples, and information on closely related vulnerabilities pertaining to specific vulnerability types.
 In order to tap into the expert knowledge provided by the CWE system, both VRepair~\cite{vrepair} and VulRepair~\cite{vulrepair} incorporate CWE types into their input data.
 The CWE system, however, offers a wealth of expert knowledge that extends beyond CWE types.
 This includes CWE names and vulnerable code examples shared on the web pages.
 Our approach aims to better utilize this abundant knowledge within the CWE systems.

-To tackle these challenges, we propose \textbf{VulMaster}, a novel automatic vulnerability repair approach that aims to process the entire vulnerable code, regardless of its length.
-It then generates fixes by integrating diverse information, including vulnerable code structures and expert knowledge from the CWE system.
-VulMaster consists of three major components.
-First, it follows the idea of the \textit{Fusion-in-Decoder (FiD)} framework~\cite{FID} to overcome the limitations associated with the input length of Transformer-based models.
-Second, to capture the structural aspects of the vulnerable code, VulMaster utilizes the AST as part of its input.
-Third, it extensively utilizes expert knowledge of the CWE system, including the vulnerability type name, typical vulnerable code examples, and extra information on other closely related vulnerabilities.
+To tackle these challenges, we propose \textbf{VulMaster}, a novel automatic vulnerability repair approach based on data-centric innovation.
+Specifically, VulMaster introduces the utilization and combination of various types of input data, including complete vulnerable code of any size, vulnerable code structures, and expert knowledge from the CWE system.
+To capture the structural aspects of the vulnerable code, VulMaster utilizes the AST as part of its input.
+It extensively utilizes expert knowledge of the CWE system, including the vulnerability type name, typical vulnerable code examples, and extra information on other closely related vulnerabilities.
+Technically, VulMaster follows the idea of the \textit{Fusion-in-Decoder (FiD)} framework~\cite{FID} to overcome the limitations associated with the input length of Transformer-based models, enabling it to effectively process and fuse diverse data inputs.

+In addition to fusing diverse inputs, VulMaster leverages the collaboration between two Large Language Models (LLMs), CodeT5~\cite{CodeT5} and ChatGPT~\cite{chatgpt} to enhance its effectiveness: CodeT5 acts as the customizable backbone LLM of VulMaster, fine-tuned with training data, while ChatGPT supplements by providing relevant inputs that may initially be absent for CodeT5.
+Specifically, ChatGPT is employed to generate fixes for typical vulnerable code examples sourced from CWE web pages, where fixes may not exist initially.
+These generated fixes are subsequently integrated into the input data for CodeT5.
+We believe this collaboration harnesses the strengths of these two distinct LLMs: CodeT5 can be heavily customized by the training data through fine-tuning, while ChatGPT excels at generating code data when the context is clear.

 We evaluate VulMaster on a real-world C/C++ vulnerability dataset used in previous studies~\cite{vrepair,vulrepair,cvefixes,fan2020ac}, which consists of 5,800 function-level unique vulnerability fixes collected from 1,754 large-scale open-source software projects.
 The experimental results illustrate that VulMaster enhances the EM, BLEU, and CodeBLEU scores from 10.2\% to 20.0\%, 21.3\% to 29.3\%, and 32.5\% to 40.9\%, respectively, compared to the state-of-the-art learning-based vulnerability repair solution.
-In summary, our contributions are as follows: \begin{itemize}[leftmargin=*] \item [$\bullet$] To the best of our knowledge, we are the first to introduce the FiD framework for the field of software engineering.
+In summary, our contributions are as follows: \begin{itemize}[leftmargin=*]

+\item [$\bullet$] To the best of our knowledge, we are the first to introduce the FiD framework for the field of software engineering.
 More importantly, we initiate how it should be leveraged to effectively mitigate the input length limitations of Transformer-based models and integrated with other valuable aiding information.